 Firstly, locate the deceased’s assets.
 Once they have been secured, you will need to manage them as best you can.
 Depending on what they are this may involve maintenance or conservation.
 The assets may be liquidated depending on the financial state of the estate.

 During this time, you will also handle the day to day responsibilities that come with managing the estate.
-Responsibilities such as terminating leases, contracts, and alerting banks as well other agencies of the previous estate holder’s death.
+Responsibilities such as terminating leases, contracts, and alerting banks as well as other agencies of the previous estate holder’s death.

 You will also need to establish an estate bank account.
 This will hold any outstanding money that the deceased is owed i.e. paychecks, stocks etc.